That delicate satin-draped frame

 - Father Brown: The Victim of the Week in "The Missing Man".
-His crossdressing actually leads to his demise, as the person who shoots him does not recognise him in drag, and shoots him thinking he is a female intruder.
+His crossdressing actually leads to his demise, as the person who shoots him does not recognize him in drag, and shoots him thinking he is a female intruder.

 - Averted with Tedd in El Goonish Shive; he may own more skirts than his girlfriend, but he doesn't wear them as a boy.

 - Lady Fiona Fiziwigg of the mystery/adventure webcomic The Continentals cross dresses and lives her life as a man.
 Read it here.

 - Sock from Welcome to Hell wears a Skirt over Slacks.
 This doesn't get mentioned in-series.
 On one hand, Socks is a demon in hell whose job is to make people Driven to Suicide.
 On the other hand, he completely sucks at his job and seems more like a plucky keet than a villain.

 - Chef from Total Drama often wears dresses or female uniforms during his various roles in the Show Within a Show.